SimonJackson24/AMSLPR/docs/camera_health_monitoring.md

 # Camera Health Monitoring

-The AMSLPR system includes a comprehensive camera health monitoring system that ensures reliable operation of all connected cameras.
+The VisiGate system includes a comprehensive camera health monitoring system that ensures reliable operation of all connected cameras.
 This document describes the camera health monitoring features and how to use them.

 ## Overview